yanggao1119/lda_scvb0_cpp/README.md

 questions
 =========
-for questions, comments or to report bugs, contact: yanggao1119@gmail.com
+for questions, comments or to report bugs, contact Yang Gao(USC/ISI) at yanggao1119@gmail.com